How to Deal With Repressed Emotions in Relationships: 10 Ways

 One of the causes of emotional repression is an environment where people cannot speak their minds.
-When you want to talk, but you are scared, it leads to nervousness.
-Some of the signs include fast heart rate and frequent chest pumps.
+When you want to talk but are scared, it leads to nervousness.
+Some of the signs include a fast heart rate and frequent chest pumps.

 5. You feel discomfort when others tell you about their feelings

-Another sign of repressed psychology is the fear that comes from people telling you about their emotions.
+Another sign of repressed psychology is the fear of people telling you about their emotions.

 You might understand their situations and possible solutions but don’t want to be judged or criticized.
 You wish they would rather keep quiet instead of talking to you.

-If your answer to every “How are you?” is “I am fine.” you may be developing a repressed personality.
+If your answer to every “How are you?” is “I am fine,” you may be developing repressed feelings of love.